Jwu44/YourMum/product/task34.md

 - Auto-generating the daily schedule

-Behavior: Navigates to a full /loading page that replaces the entire app view.
+Behavior: Navigates to a full loading page that replaces the entire app view.

 Dismissal: Auto-navigates back to the target page only when: